altair-graphql/altair/.github/development.md

 ### Generate chrome extension files

-Run `yarn build-ext2` to build the chrome extension files.
+Run `yarn build-ext` to build the chrome extension files.
 The extension files will be stored in the `chrome-extension/` directory.

 ### Generate electron app